Leiven/Leiven.github.io/index.md

 •	Experienced with active listening and two-way communication with team leaders and other co-workers for a positive and more efficient work environment.

+• Thrives in a fast paced and innovative environment and stays up-to-date with different work environment updates relayed by team leaders.

 &nbsp;

 __Computer Science__